knative/docs/CONTRIBUTING.md

 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-**First off, thanks for taking the time to contribute!**

-The following are guidelines for contributing to the Knative documentation.
-These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Before you begin